wpyh/frp/README.md

   `./frpc -c ./frpc.ini`

-5. From another machine, SSH to server B like this (assuming that username is `test`):
+5. From another machine outside the NAT or Firewall, SSH to server B like this (assuming that username is `test`):

   `ssh -oPort=6000 test@x.x.x.x`

-### Visit your web service in LAN by custom domains
+### Visit your web service behind NAT via custom domains

-Sometimes we want to expose a local web service behind a NAT network to others for testing with your own domain name and unfortunately we can't resolve a domain name to a local IP.
+Sometimes we would like to expose a local web service behind NAT or firewall, maybe to let others access it or for testing.
+Unfortunately, since the servers don't have a public IP address, we can't resolve a domain name to those servers directly.

-However, we can expose an HTTP(S) service using frp.
+We can do this using frp.
+In this example, we will be using http, but the method for https is similar: just swap vhost_http_port with vhost_https_port, and set type to https.

-1. Modify `frps.ini`, set the vhost HTTP port to 8080:
+1. Modify `frps.ini`, set the vhost http port 8080:

   ```ini
   # frps.ini